Sonny Barger: Altamont Free Concert

-Barger was one of the Hells Angels present at the Rolling Stones' Altamont Free Concert on December 6, 1969, at which the bikers were reportedly paid $500 worth of beer to provide security.
+Barger was one of the Hells Angels present at the Rolling Stones' Altamont Free Concert on December 6, 1969, at which the bikers were reportedly given $500 of beer to provide security.
 Concert goers and musicians alike were subjected to violence from the Hells Angels, including Marty Balin of Jefferson Airplane, who was knocked unconscious, and audience member Meredith "Murdock" Hunter, who was stabbed to death.
+Barger admitted in his autobiography that the Hells Angels had "beat the fuck out of them" (the people attending the concert).
+One of the Hells Angels pointed a gun at Keith Richards when he wanted to leave the stage owing to the violence in front of him.
 Barger claimed to have been sitting on stage drinking beer when the violence was taking place.
-As a result of critical media attention given to the HAMC after the concert, he went on KSAN, a local Bay Area radio station, to justify the actions of the Hells Angels and to present their side of the story.
+As a result of critical media attention given to the Hells Angels after the concert, Barger went on KSAN, a local Bay Area radio station, to justify the actions of the Hells Angels and to present their side of the story.
 He asserted that violence only started once the crowd began vandalizing the Angels' motorcycles.

 Barger would later state that Hunter fired a shot that struck a Hells Angels member with what he described as "just a flesh wound."
 Barger maintained that the Rolling Stones were ultimately responsible for the violent events that took place at the concert, saying: "They agitated the crowd, had the stage built too low, and then used us to keep the whole thing boiling.
-They got exactly what they wanted – a dark scary atmosphere to play 'Sympathy for the Devil'...Just because you sing well doesn't mean you can act like a bunch of assholes to your fans – and that's what they did that night at Altamont".
+They got exactly what they wanted – a dark scary atmosphere to play 'Sympathy for the Devil' ...
+Just because you sing well doesn't mean you can act like a bunch of assholes to your fans – and that's what they did that night at Altamont".

 He blamed the Rolling Stones' extended delay before making an onstage appearance for worsening the hostility of the crowd, and said the Hells Angels refused to act as bodyguards for "a bunch of sissy, marble-mouthed prima donnas" when the band asked the bikers to escort them to the stage.
 He also claimed that he stuck a gun into Keith Richards' side, to force the Rolling Stones to keep on playing through the riot despite the band's misgivings.
-Barger took umbrage with what he felt was the Stones' refusal to take responsibility for the catastrophe and he said in the days after the concert: "...Mick Jagger, like, put it all on us.
+Barger took umbrage with what he felt was the Stones' refusal to take responsibility for the catastrophe and he said in the days after the concert: "...
+Mick Jagger, like, put it all on us.
 He used us for dupes".

-He appears in the documentary film about the Altamont Free Concert: Gimme Shelter (1970).
-Reflecting on the Altamont concert, which has been referred to variously as "the end of the hippie dream" and "the day the Sixties died", Barger wrote in his 2000 autobiography Hell's Angel: The Life and Times of Sonny Barger and the Hells Angels Motorcycle Club: "All that shit about Altamont being the end of an era was a bunch of intellectual crap.
+Barger appears in the documentary film about the Altamont Free Concert, Gimme Shelter (1970).
+Reflecting on the Altamont concert, which has been referred to variously as "the end of the hippie dream" and "the day the Sixties died", Barger wrote in his autobiography: "All that shit about Altamont being the end of an era was a bunch of intellectual crap.
 The death of Aquarius.
-Bullshit, it was the end of nothing...Altamont may have been some big catastrophe to the hippies, but it was just another Hells Angels event to me".
+Bullshit, it was the end of nothing ...
+Altamont may have been some big catastrophe to the hippies, but it was just another Hells Angels event to me".